Open-CMSIS-Pack/cmsis-toolbox/docs/build-operation.md

 ### `cbuild` Build Invocation

-The **`cbuild` Build Invocation** utility controls the overall build process.
+The `cbuild` utility controls the overall build process.
 It has two operating modes:

 - **build mode** generates the application and is default command (no explicit command required).
 - **setup mode** generates the setup information for an IDE to populate dialogs, IntelliSense, and project outline views.

 #### Details of the build mode

-Without a specific `cbuild` command, the application is generated.
+Without a specific `cbuild` command, the application is built.
 The typical invocation is:

 ```bash
 cbuild <name>.csolution.yml [--packs] [--context-set] [--update-rte] [--frozen-packs]